adjakka/Capstone_Projects/Capstone_2/README.md

 ### Goal of the project ###
 <p align="justify">
-Given an amazon product description and its sentence embeddings computed using the sentence encoder, can we compute the nearest neighbor embeddings and have the encoder work like a recommendation system?
+Given an amazon product description, and its sentence embeddings computed using the sentence encoder, can we compute the nearest neighbor embeddings and have the encoder work like a recommendation system?
 For example, if we have a Banana Republic t-shirt, using this method, can we expect to see other similar t-shirts or other Banana Republic products?
 That would be very useful for an e-commerce/retail company, wouldn't you agree?
 </p>

 ### Motivation for this project and practical application ###